DaveyEke/react-native-nitro-cos-sim/README.md

 **Benchmark Code:** (same as above)

-**Results**: Native with vDSP was faster than the scalar implementation but still had array marshalling overhead.
-Performance gain varied depending on array copying costs.
+**Results**: Native with vDSP was slower than the scalar implementation.

 ### 3. Accelerate Framework with ArrayBuffer (Zero-Copy)